-- travel expenses (including travel to/from the UK and within the UK). - accommodation expenses for the whole tour. - a contribution to the host department to hold a dinner for the Hardy Lecturer up to £100 per institution. - Additional support is available to cover Caring costs, if required: £2,500 to cover economy travel for the carer/dependent and £500 towards the carer's/dependent's accommodation costs.
+- travel expenses (including travel to/from the UK and within the UK). - accommodation expenses for the whole tour ideally up to £70 per night. - a contribution to the host department to hold a dinner for the Hardy Lecturer up to £100 per institution. - Additional support is available to cover Caring costs, if required: £2,500 to cover economy travel for the carer/dependent and £500 towards the carer's/dependent's accommodation costs.